riceissa/issarice.com/external/lesswrong.com/exercises-for-building-intuition-about-disagreements-in-ai-alignment.md

 Some ideas I am aware of:

-- Reading discussions between Eliezer and Paul: I've already done a lot of this; it just feels like now I am no longer making much progress.
+- Reading discussions between Eliezer/Paul/other people: I've already done a lot of this; it just feels like now I am no longer making much progress.
 - Learn more theoretical computer science to learn the Search For Solutions And Fundamental Obstructions intuition, as mentioned in [this post](http://johnsalvatier.org/blog/2017/the-i-already-get-it-slide).